This Place Is Where I'm Meant to Be

 Sometimes he remembers that, in his own world, he is alone now.
 Sure… he's valued for his technical expertise and the integral parts he's played saving lives with the others at the CTU, he's on good professional terms with most of his colleagues, and the rest have more or less learnt (though some stubbornly refuse to) not to bother him when he doesn't look like he wants to be bothered.
 Which is usually all the time.

 But at the end of each work day (or night, as the case sometimes is) he walks back alone to his apartment, and gets his own dinner, and his computer is his only companion.
-Parents dead.
-No contact with other relatives.
+He hasn’t spoken with his parents for ages, let alone his other relatives.
 Sara used to be his sole gateway to the world of human interaction.
 Sometimes she'd nag him about getting out more.
 Sometimes she'd introduce him to other people.
 That usually didn't go well.
 And now she's gone, too, and just about no one would care if he followed suit.
 No one would really care, once the perfunctory tears were shed.

 The microwave gives a tentative beep, as though a little upset at the way Adam has been glaring at it.
 He yanks its door open with a bit too much force, forgets what happens to food when you heat it in a microwave, and snaps his fingers back with a curse.
 Science kicks in after a few seconds of shaking his hand about the air, and he runs his mildly-singed fingers under the cool tap water, his other hand to his forehead, eyes squeezed shut.